yuweijun/blog/_posts/2016-09-17-tcp-nagle-algorithm-and-delayed-ack.md

 [Reducing the TCP delayed ack timeout](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_MRG/1.3/html/Realtime_Tuning_Guide/sect-Realtime_Tuning_Guide-General_System_Tuning-Reducing_the_TCP_delayed_ack_timeout.html)中说明如下：

-{% highlight text %}
-Some applications that send small network packets can experience latencies due to the TCP delayed acknowledgement timeout.
+> Some applications that send small network packets can experience latencies due to the TCP delayed acknowledgement timeout.
 This value defaults to 40ms.
 To avoid this problem, try reducing the tcp_delack_min timeout value.
 This changes the minimum time to delay before sending an acknowledgement systemwide.
+>

-Write the desired minimum value, in microseconds, to /proc/sys/net/ipv4/tcp_delack_min
+> Write the desired minimum value, in microseconds, to `/proc/sys/net/ipv4/tcp_delack_min`
-{% endhighlight %}

 当纳格算法遇到延迟确认
 -----